 Migrations from Exchange 2010+

-If migrating from Exchange 2010+ instead of Exchange server 2007, the steps will be the same.
+If migrating from Exchange 2010+ instead of Exchange Server 2007, the steps will be the same.
 However, when preparing your Source server, you should follow the instructions below to disable throttling for the admin account that is being used for migration.

-Exchange Server has very low throttling policy limits.
+The Exchange Server has very low throttling policy limits.
 We recommend disabling the throttling limits during the migration.
 This is only relevant if throttling policies are enabled in the Exchange environment.

 If you are creating or applying a throttling policy on Exchange, you will need to use delegation for this endpoint.